-Participation in these activities enrich the student experience and gives them opportunities to try new disciplines and opportunities for them to find their passions.
-In addition to developing interests and skills, the (Co-Curricular) enhance school spirit by giving students and staff opportunities to interact across grade boundaries and to make new connections in the community and out of it.
+The Co-Curricular Activities Program enhance school spirit by giving students and staff opportunities to interact across grade boundaries and to make new connections in the community and out of it.

 Participation in the program is entirely voluntary, students are ungraded and do not offer any form of academic credit, but they do help students make connections and find practical applications to what they have learned in class.
 Students and parents are provided a Progress Report on attendance, effort and application and achievement at mid-term and at the end of the school year.

-Most of the (Co-Curricular) activities offered rsportsun for an hour after school, although we also have activities running at lunch time such as Musical bands, Model United Nations and internal sport leagues.
+Most of the co-curricular activities offered run for an hour after school, although we also have activities running at lunch time such as Musical bands, Model United Nations and internal sport leagues.
 Sports teams practice for around two hours three times a week.
 Transportation for all activities off campus is provided at no cost.
 There are usually no additional fees for after school activities unless specified.
 The program is divided into two sessions, Session I, starting early September until late January.
 Session II, starting late January until June.
 Registration takes time twice a year, this occurs at the beginning of each session.

 We normally use horizontal grouping, however, we foster vertical grouping where appropriate, to allow students to engage across age groups and abilities.
 We do this to create a sense of community, respect for diversity and challenge.